15 Things To Do On New Zealand’s North Island

 See the different sea kayaking tours available to suit every level of ability and age.

-8. Picturesque Whangarei Falls
+8. See The Picturesque Whangarei Falls

 Whangarei Falls